-Students who fail two courses (equivalent to 6 units), the thesis proposal, or the comprehensive exam or whose research progress is deemed unsatisfactory are required to withdraw.
+Students who fail two courses (equivalent to 6 units), the thesis proposal, or whose research progress is deemed unsatisfactory are required to withdraw.

-Research Research at the University of Ottawa
+Research at the University of Ottawa

 Located in the heart of Canada's capital, a few steps away from Parliament Hill, the University of Ottawa ranks among Canada's top 10 research universities.
 Our research is founded on excellence, relevance and impact and is conducted in a spirit of equity, diversity and inclusion.